alhajee/ckan/doc/theming/static-files.rst

    :language: django
    :start-after: {# Replace the promoted image. #}

-If you now restart the development web server and reload the `CKAN front page`_ in your browser, you should see the promoted image replaced with our custom
+If you now restart the development web server and reload the `FMLD front page`_ in your browser, you should see the promoted image replaced with our custom
 one: